com-lihaoyi/scalatags/Readme.md

         p("This is a big paragraph of text")
     )

 Anyone who understands Scala should already understand all the concepts involved.
-This is in contrast to "some":http://jinja.pocoo.org/docs/templates/# "other":http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts templating systems, which have manuals dozens of pages long going over such specialized new concepts as "if statements":http://jinja.pocoo.org/docs/templates/#if, "loops":http://jinja.pocoo.org/docs/templates/#loop-controls and "functions":http://jinja.pocoo.org/docs/templates/#macros.
+This is in contrast to [some](http://jinja.pocoo.org/docs/templates/#) [other](http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts) templating systems, which have manuals dozens of pages long going over such specialized new concepts as [if statements](http://jinja.pocoo.org/docs/templates/#if), [loops](http://jinja.pocoo.org/docs/templates/#loop-controls) and [functions](http://jinja.pocoo.org/docs/templates/#macros).

 Since ScalaTags is pure Scala.
 This means that any IDE which understands Scala will understand ScalaTags.
 This means you get code completion: